ml4health/ml4health.github.io/2019_content/pages/how-to-write.md

 Title: Writing Guidelines
 Date: 2019-08-01

+Reviewer Instructions are now available: <a href="../pdf/reviewer_instructions.pdf"> Reviewer Instructions </a>

 Both full papers and extended abstracts should be blinded (no author information).

 ## Full Paper